karenpayneoregon/web-app-code-samples/HotKeyJs/readme.md

 An exercise in creating hot-keys and remembering the hot-keys from session to session.

-:green_circle: There is a more robust version which I will reveal shortly
+:green_circle: There is a more robust [version](https://github.com/karenpayneoregon/web-hot-keys)

 ## hotkeys-js